AmalitechMichaelHagan/Rooster-Regulation/README.md

 # Rooster Regulation

-A Javascript script with tests based on mocha.
+A Javascript program with tests based on mocha.

 ## Table of contents